Homeless Education - McKinney Vento and Foster Youth Services

 Please contact Tara Brown, SMMUSD Homeless and Foster Youth Liaison, to set-up an appointment for immediate enrollment or for more information by calling 310-450-8338 x.
 70208 or emailing email@example.com

 If you are staying temporarily in the Santa Monica Unified School District attendance area, complete the McKinney Vento form and Student Housing Questionnaire form by clicking the links at the bottom of the page and submit it to the SMMUSD Homeless Liaison firstname.lastname@example.org or drop-off at SMMUSD, 1717 4th St., Santa Monica, CA 90401.
+If needed, the homeless liaison is able to assist with printing forms if you do not have access to a computer or printer.

 Free Birth Certificates for People Experiencing Homelessness